ShambhaviPandey-18/Loan_Prediction/README.md

 # Loan_Prediction
-This is a ML Model which can predict whether the applicant can get a loan or not.
+This is a ML Model which can predict whether the applicant is eligible for a loan or not.